“[IQT]...has quickly become the quantum industry’s leading conference.” —ZDNET

 IQT Nordics 2025 provides a great opportunity for extending your Nordic network and exploring collaboration with the Nordic quantum ecosystem, not least the thriving quantum startup community and the potential end-users.
 You will also get a fresh update on recent technology and business developments in the field.

-Networking opportunities include a tour of the Chalmers Next Lab and an evening gathering on the 20th as well as a wonderful cruise on the Gothenburg waterways end of day on the 21st.
+Networking opportunities include a tour of the Chalmers Next Lab and the SCALINQ Lab on May 20 and an evening gathering on the 20th as well as a wonderful cruise on the Gothenburg waterways end of day on the 21st.

 (to date)